 About Copyright Collaborative

-While hiring an attorney to litigate infringement on a case-by-case basis is oftentimes a worthwhile endeavor, artists without significant financial resources can’t afford the costs.
-More importantly, hiring an attorney to resolve one instance of infringement leaves the larger problem of this wholesale practice intact.
-It’s like trying to take down an elephant with a toothpick.
+Hiring an attorney to litigate infringement on a case-by case basis is often a worthwhile endeavor, but you can only afford the costs if you have significant financial resources.
+On the other hand, hiring an attorney to resolve one instance of infringement would still leave the infringing company intact, and is comparable to trying to take down an elephant with a toothpick.

-Copyright Collaborative is a membership-based company that has a serious and sincere passion for helping artists in the intellectual property arena.
-Copyright Collaborative will help artists and creative businesses to understand their intellectual property rights and the importance of these rights.
-Additionally, Copyright Collaborative aims to ignite a movement against the prevalent problem of infringement with the help and voices of Copyright Collaborative members.
-Finally, Copyright Collaborative will offer programs consisting of management and protection tools to provide members with proactive ways to deter intellectual property infringement.
+As a company that has a serious and sincere passion for helping artists in the intellectual property arena, Copyright Collaborative aims to help artists and creative businesses like you to understand and value the importance of your intellectual property rights.
+We are a membership-based company working to ignite a movement against the prevalent problem of infringement with the help and unified voices of our Copyright Collaborative members.
+To achieve these ends, we offer programs consisting of management and protection tools to all our members as proactive ways to deter intellectual property infringement.

 - To educate artists and creative businesses about their intellectual property rights

 - To help artists and creative businesses to understand the importance of their intellectual property rights

 - To assist artists and creative businesses in proactively protecting and managing their intellectual property rights